ndd21/PHYS281/docs/demo-classes.md

 ## A class with initialisation

-The above class has been created with a fixed set of values using @(class attributes).
+The above class has been created with a fixed set of values using [class attributes](glossary.md#class-attribute).
 Every time an instance of the class is created the attributes will be the same.

 It is often useful to be able to create an instance of a class with user defined values rather than